 The same reason it’s a good idea for everyone.
-Manitoba has a higher rate of poverty than the Canadian average and among the worst rate of child poverty, which as Basic Income Manitoba states is a human tragedy not a natural one.
-Poverty can be eliminated by ensuring that all individuals have access to basic necessities.
-A basic income ensures that everyone can meet their needs, participate in society and live with dignity!
+Manitoba has a higher rate of poverty than the Canadian average and among the worst rate of child poverty.
+Poverty can be eliminated by ensuring all individuals have access to basic necessities.
+A guaranteed livable income means everyone can meet their needs, participate in society, and live with dignity!

 Has Basic Income been tried before?

 Yes, and with successful outcomes.
-There have been many Basic Income projects all over the world, including North America and even right here in Manitoba.
-MINCOME was a Basic Income initiative that took place in Dauphin, and other Manitoba locations, between 1974 and 1978.
-The data from the project has recently been analyzed by Dr. Evelyn Forget, a health care economist in Manitoba with a worldwide reputation.
-It shows that during the time of MINCOME residents of Dauphin were healthier; hospitalization rates and visits to family doctors dropped by 8.5%.
-High school enrolment and graduation increased significantly, particularly with “young unattached males”.
-They left the workforce to finish school.
+There have been many basic income projects all over the world, including North America and even right here in Manitoba.
+Mincome was a basic income initiative that took place in Dauphin, and in other parts of Manitoba, in the 1970s.
+The data from the project was analyzed by Dr. Evelyn Forget, a healthcare economist in Manitoba and a member of our board.
+Research shows that during the time of Mincome, residents of Dauphin were healthier; hospitalization rates and visits to family doctors dropped by 8.5 per cent.
+High school enrolment and graduation increased significantly, particularly among young men.
 Young mothers stayed home longer with their children.
-(At the time of MINCOME maternity leave was only 4-6 weeks.)
+(At the time of Mincome maternity leave was only 4-6 weeks.)
 See The Experiment That Could End Welfare by Evelyn Forget.

 Don’t we already have income supports?

-There are different types of income supports, such as Old Age Security (OAS), Child Care Benefit, Employment and Income Assistance (EIA), Rent Assist, and disability benefits.
-There are a variety of hurdles to access these supports involving considerable paperwork and long wait times.
-This can be detrimental to individuals or families who have urgent or unexpected needs.
-Existing income supports are conditional, often insufficient, and unpredictable, leaving the people who need them not knowing how much they will get or if they will be approved.
+There are different types of income supports, such as Old Age Security (OAS), The Canada Child Benefit, Employment and Income Assistance (EIA), Rent Assist, and disability benefits.
+There are a variety of complicated requirements to access these supports which involve considerable paperwork and long wait times.
+This can be detrimental to individuals, or families, who have urgent or unexpected needs.
+Existing income supports are conditional, often insufficient, and unpredictable leaving people unsure about how much they will get, or if they will be approved.

 Doesn’t Canada already help everyone in some way?

 We have a type of basic income for seniors that has greatly improved quality of life compared to previous generations.
-We also have a type for children under 18.
-However, for adults raising the next generations and driving current and future prosperity, there is very little.
+We also have something similar for children under 18.
+However, for adults raising children, and driving current and future prosperity, there is very little income support.
 A job, a good work history and even a good education do not necessarily offer security in today’s economy.
 The last and sometimes only resort, “welfare”, is the opposite of basic income.
 With few exceptions, it provides too little, too late, with too many conditions.
 It produces stigma and suffering and it penalizes work.
 Welfare entangles workers, clients and other Canadians alike in an unhealthy, expensive and complicated trap.
-A basic income guarantee (BIG) would encompass all Canadians under the same system.
+A basic income guarantee would encompass all Canadians under the same system.

 How does a basic income guarantee make a difference?

-First, it’s relatively simple.
-With the security of a regular, direct basic income, all Canadians are free to manage their own and their family’s unique circumstances much faster and more effectively than any bureaucracy can.
-Women and men can better rebound from financial setbacks, balance shifting employment and family care needs, protect their health and recover from illness or injury.
+With the security of a regular and direct basic income, all Canadians are free to manage their own, and their family’s, unique circumstances much faster and more effectively than any bureaucracy can.
+People can better rebound from financial setbacks, balance changing employment and family care needs, protect their health, and recover from illness or injury.
 Parents can save and plan a better future for their children.
-Adults can take positive steps like getting more education, retraining or trying a job in an emerging sector of the economy, without the fear and real risk of losing almost everything if it doesn’t work out.
+Adults can have the freedom to go back to school or consider a career change without the fear and real risk of losing almost everything if it doesn’t work out.

-Second, it prevents poverty.
-That means many expensive and often long-term consequences of poverty are avoided such as poorer health, lower success rates in school, higher crime rates.
+Basic income can prevent poverty.
+That means many expensive and often long-term consequences of poverty are avoided such as poorer health, lower success rates in school, and higher crime rates.

-Third, a BIG doesn’t just help individual recipients – it has a larger impact because it reduces excessive inequalities and human insecurities that are at the root of many societal problems.
+It doesn’t just help individual recipients, it has a larger impact because it reduces excessive inequalities and human insecurities that are at the root of many societal problems.
 It fosters resilience and flexibility in a changing economy.
 It’s good for cities struggling to create vibrant neighbourhoods and strong communities.
-It’s good for democracy because as much as voting in elections matters, in our monetized society we vote every day with our dollars for the kind of life we want, a vote that increasingly excludes many Canadians.
+It’s good for democracy because as much as voting in elections matters, in our monetized society, we vote every day with our dollars for the kind of life we want.
+This is a vote that increasingly excludes many Canadians.

 Surely a basic income guarantee can’t solve everything?

 No, it can’t and shouldn’t be expected to.
 Basic income does not lessen the need for labour laws that govern workplace conditions, protect contracts and support unionization, or the need for good economic policy.
 It does not diminish the value of other public services, such as health care, child care, and supports for people with disabilities, seniors, people who face historical disadvantage and newcomers to Canada.
-It is a powerful complement to help those systems get better results.
-It can also complement existing income security measures.
-Some of these may be less needed with time but remain important, especially during a transition period.
+It is a powerful complement to help those systems get better, and can help existing income security measures.
+Some of these measures may be less needed with time, but remain important especially during a transition period.
 The legacy of past problems will not disappear overnight and other gradual transformations will unfold as this bold and practical social innovation matures.